SpacialCircumstances/efun/README.md

 ## Running

-Command `repl` runs the REPL
+Command `repl` runs the REPL.

 Command `run` runs the specified script file.
 Use the flag `-p` to show some performance numbers.